DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 encounter a permission error, it is likely because you are missing appropriate access.
 - DataBiosphere: Join the `#github` Slack channel, click the lightning bolt in the channel header, and select `Join DataBiosphere`.
-Ask a team member to add your github user to the [DataBiosphere/jadeteam group](https://github.com/orgs/DataBiosphere/teams/jadeteam).
+Once you've been granted access to DataBiosphere, ask a team member to add your github user to the [DataBiosphere/jadeteam group](https://github.com/orgs/DataBiosphere/teams/jadeteam).
 This will give you admin access to our repositories.
 - Google Groups: Ask for access to Google Groups including `dsde-engineering`.

 ## 3. Connect accounts